 21. Appreciation Card

-Express your genuine appreciation in a handwritten note from your child.
+Express your genuine appreciation in a handwritten note from your child, especially during the holiday season.
 After all, the best teacher appreciation gifts come from the heart.

 22. Candy-filled Cups